StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/records/field_values/copy.md

 - storageLocation
 - `string`
 - The storage location of the file.
 Can be one of the following values: `Internal`, `OneDrive`, `GoogleDrive`.

+---

+- downloadLink
+- `string`
+- The download link for the file.
+This will only be returned if the `storageLocation` is not `Internal`.

 {% /table %}